blacklightpy/vaultofknowledge/CIE 1931 XYZ Colour Space.md

 This model was based of the [[CIE 1931 RGB Colour Space]].
 This allows representing all hues of the RGB colour space in the X and Y coordinates, with Z being the luminance.
+This is also called the xyY colour space for the same reason.

 This also solves the problem of [[imaginary colours]] in trichromatic additive spaces like RGB and [[LMS Colour Space|LMS]].